rurangiza/get_next_line/README.md

 ### Questions <a name="questions"></a>
 - How to read a file?
-- How to know I reached end of file?
+- How to know I reached the end of the file?
 - How to remember the position where I was previously?

 ### Answers <a name="answers"></a>
+> How to read a file

 To read a file, we use the function read(), which takes 3 arguments:

 ```C